 (4) A person who contravenes subsection (1), (2) or (3) commits an offence.

-45. Provision of engineering report
+45. State mining engineer may require independent study at mine

 (1) If at any time the State mining engineer so requires by notice in writing, the principal employer or the manager of a mine must, without delay, procure and provide to the State mining engineer, at the principal employer’s expense, an independent study —

 (a) concerning safety and health at the mine, generally or in some particular respect specified by the State mining engineer, or safety of all or some specified part of the mine’s plant, buildings, operations, or structures; or